HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-encounter-diagnosis-intro.md

 **Profile specific implementation guidance:**

 * USCDI v2 applicable vocabulary standards for Encounter Diagnosis are SNOMED CT and ICD-10-CM.
 For general guidance on extensible binding to coded data, review [this section](conformance-expectations.html#extensible-binding-for-codeableconcept-datatype) in the Conformance Expectations page.
-  - The [US Core Condition Code] supports ICD-9-CM for historical purposes only.
+  - The [US Core Condition Codes] supports ICD-9-CM for historical purposes only.
 ICD-10-CM is available and should be used as the primary code for current encounter diagnoses.
 * The encounter **SHOULD** always be referenced in `Condition.encounter`.
 * To search for an encounter diagnosis, query for Conditions that reference the Encounter of interest and have a category of `encounter-diagnosis`.
 An example search is shown in the [Quick Start](#search) section below.
 * \*There is no single element in Condition that represents the date of diagnosis.
 It may be the [assertedDate Extension], `Condition.onsetDate`, or `Condition.recordedDate`.